JeremyRubin/rubin.io/bitcoin/_posts/0000-00-00-next-steps-bip119.md

     - [John Carvalho/Synonym](https://github.com/JeremyRubin/utxos.org/issues/28)
     - [Dr M Robotix](https://github.com/JeremyRubin/utxos.org/issues/39)
 1. Ample time to have produced a nack with a technical basis.
+1. 7 regular meetings over ~16 weeks to discuss the upgrade.
 1. There exists software from multiple different parties for using CTV to accomplish various tasks.
 None of these users have uncovered issue or difficulty with CTV.